sarunw/android-developer-interview-test/README.md

 Hi there!
 This is the interview test instruction for Android Developer position at Oozou.
 Please read the guidance carefully.
 Best of luck!

 ## What you will have to do.
-- You will be given a zip file which can be download from this link www.example.com .
-- Open the project with Android Studio.
-- Modify existing files or add new files to build an Android application according to the application description section.
+- Use Android studio to build the Android application according to the detail described in the [application description section](https://github.com/oozou/android-developer-interview-test/blob/instruction-revised/README.md#application-desciption-pokemon-info).
+- Use `git` to track your work history.
+- Write the unit tests and UI tests where you think it is necessary.

 **Note**

 - Please write the code in a way that demonstrates your current set of skills.
 - Please use design pattern and libraries that you think are the best.
-- You are free to do anything to the given project to achieve the application described in the [application description section](https://github.com/oozou/android-developer-interview-test/blob/instruction-revised/README.md#application-desciption-pokemon-info).
-You can even delete every file we provided and start everything from scratch by yourself.
+- You are free to do anything to the project to achieve the application described in the [application description section](https://github.com/oozou/android-developer-interview-test/blob/instruction-revised/README.md#application-desciption-pokemon-info).

-**Optional**
-- Using `git` to track your work history is strongly recommened.
-- Having unit tests and UI tests are not mandatory, but you are highly encouraged to do so.
-- Any improvements to the project are welcome such as making changes to UI, caching the data, or other improvements you want to add.

 ## Application Desciption: Pokemon Info